 What are we currently working on?

-Scientists We Admire
+- Highlighting Microbiologists We Admire

 The University of Wisconsin–Madison occupies ancestral Ho-Chunk land, a place their nation has called Teejop (day-JOPE) since time immemorial.
 In an 1832 treaty, the Ho-Chunk were forced to cede this territory.
 Decades of ethnic cleansing followed when both the federal and state government repeatedly, but unsuccessfully, sought to forcibly remove the Ho-Chunk from Wisconsin.
 This history of colonization informs our shared future of collaboration and innovation.
 Today, UW–Madison respects the inherent sovereignty of the Ho-Chunk Nation, along with the eleven other First Nations of Wisconsin.